Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Overview
 **************

-INFINEON offers a CCM development kit containing a single AIROC™ CCM module which you can connect to any PC.
+(testing publishing) INFINEON offers a CCM development kit containing a single AIROC™ CCM module which you can connect to any PC.
 It is designed to help you walk through the main capabilities of the CCM product, including:

 * CIRRENT™ Cloud ID for effortless, secure cloud authentication using the device certificate pre-programmed into the CCM module
 * Wi-Fi onboarding with additional assistance from the CIRRENT™ mobile app for testing, and a mobile app SDK which simplifies development of your own app